dexlab-io/Projects_Proposals/proposals/LeapOfFaith/README.md

 7. *Optional* Where v is the amount you had when the withdrawal was requested,
 8. *Optional* totalSupply is the total amount of tokens in circulation at the time when Complete Withdrawal was called.
 9. *Optional* After withdrawal to ETH, tokens are burned, thus deflating the token supply.
+10. After N year unclaimed Funds will be released to the Fee Pot

 **Game theory**